mogenius/docs/mogenius/docs/mogenius-platform/stages-and-services.md

 | Traffic | consumption |GB|
 | Temp.
 Storage | in use |GB|

-**Allocated** = the value that already installed services take up.
+**Allocated** = the value claimed by already installed services.
 **In use** = the value of resources already in use **Consumed** = the value that has already been consumed

-In the resource widget you can see the total utilisation of your allocated resources at a stage.
-In the widget you will find a percentage list, the available value and the actually used value.
+In the resources widget you can see the total utilization of the resources assigned to you in a stage.
+In the widget you will find a percentage listing, the available value and the actually used value.
 We will inform you if you exceed certain values.
-If the utilisation exceeds 80%, we display a warning (orange).
-If the utilisation exceeds 90%, we display an error warning (red).
+If the utilization exceeds 80%, a warning (orange) will be displayed.
+If the utilization exceeds 90%, an error warning (red) is displayed.

 More: [Resourcemanagement](#)